jxnwrxght/AI-Assisted-Missed-Call-Recovery-System-for-Service-Businesses/README.md

 ## Background

-While speaking with local contractors I worked with in my real estate business, I noticed a common pattern: many contractors spend most of their day performing the actual work, leaving little time to manage incoming calls, texts, and customer inquiries.
+While speaking with local contractors I work with in my real estate business, I noticed a common pattern: many contractors spend most of their day performing the actual work, leaving little time to manage incoming calls, texts, and customer inquiries.

 When a call is missed, the opportunity often disappears.
 Potential customers move on to the next contractor before receiving a response.